Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Experimental Evaluation

+\textbf{Generalization to unseen domains.} In this dynamic world, the model may encounter test data, which it has not been trained on.
+Here, we evaluate the performance of our model when presented with completely new domains not included in the training set.
+For this, we train our model using samples from 90\% of the domains, and test it on the remaining 10\% unseen domains, using the most similar domain-specific prompt (based on cosine similarity).
+For a fair comparison, we applied a similar setting for CLIP-FT, and report the results in Fig. \ref{fig:unseen_domains}.
+Here, the most similar domains corresponding to the 5 unseen domains obtained are as follows: \textit{politics}\textrightarrow\textit{intl relns}(sim=0.61), \textit{law crime}\textrightarrow\textit{conflict attack}(sim=0.78), \textit{arts cult.}\textrightarrow\textit{art \& design}(sim=0.59), \textit{music}\textrightarrow\textit{media}(sim=0.76), \textit{sports}\textrightarrow\textit{football}(sim=0.66).
+Our proposed DPOD consistently outperforms the state-of-the-art CLIP-FT for all the unseen domain categories.

-Often, there are inconsistencies in the domain labels, which may be due to crowd-sourcing for obtaining labels.
-For example, in the NewsClipping dataset, there are domain labels like {\em football, sports, sport} and also {\em Healthcare Network, Healthcare Medicine}, etc. which should ideally have the same domain labels.
-Fig.~\ref{cos_sim} shows the cosine-similarity matrix that is calculated by taking the cosine similarity between the learnt domain-specific prompts of the corresponding two domains.
+\textbf{Handling Domain-Label Inconsistencies.} Often, there are inconsistencies in the domain labels, which may be due to crowd-sourcing for obtaining labels.
+For example, in the NewsCLIPpings dataset, there are domain labels like {\em football, sports, sport} and also {\em Healthcare Network, Healthcare Medicine}, etc. which should ideally have the same domain labels.
+The matrix in Fig.~\ref{cos_sim} shows the cosine similarity between the learnt domain-specific prompts of the corresponding two domains.
 We observe that the learnt domain-specific prompts inherently captures the semantic information of the domains, thereby bringing the similar domains closer, thus helping in their training.
-The proposed framework does not require the exact domain names, and thus can work even if it is difficult to specify the domains, and dummy domain labels (like $D_1, D_2, \hdots$) are used instead (Fig.~\ref{cos_sim}).
+The proposed DPOD does not require the exact domain names, and thus can work even if it is difficult to specify the domains, and dummy domain labels (like $D_1, D_2, etc.$) are used instead.